Civil-law notary: Quebec (Canada)

-A Quebec notary, or notaire, is a highly specialized attorney in private practice appointed as a public officer that takes part in the administration of justice.
+A Quebec notary, or notaire, is a highly specialized lawyer in private practice appointed as a public officer that takes part in the administration of justice.
 A notary is also a legal adviser.

 The mission of notaries, in their capacity as a public officer, is to execute acts which the parties wish or are required to endow with the authenticity attaching to acts of public authority, to provide such acts with a fixed date, and to keep all acts executed en minute in their notarial records and issue copies of or extracts from them.

 In their role as a public officer, notaries are duty-bound to act impartially and to advise all parties to an act which the parties wish or are required to endow with authenticity.

 Notaries have a monopoly on marital property systems, estate administration, and conveyancing (realty sales, mortgages, etc.) and give legal advices regarding noncontentious matters.